 What's New in This Release

-The 2.3 release of VMware Horizon View Client for Android included the following new features:
+The 2.3.x releases of Horizon View Client for Android include the following new features:

 - Unity Touch sidebar enhancements - End users can now reorder application and file favorites and maximize and restore running applications from the Unity Touch sidebar.